Got a speeding or traffic ticket in Columbus / Franklin County?

 Is your Ohio driver’s license suspended?

-Did you miss a court date or forget to pay your speeding ticket?
+Did you miss a court date or forget to pay your traffic ticket?

-Is there a warrant out for your arrest due to a traffic violation?
+Is there a Franklin County warrant out for your arrest due to a traffic violation?

 Did you get pulled over for driving under suspension?

-Our Columbus traffic attorneys have represented hundreds of clients in the Central Ohio area facing traffic-related offenses.
+Our Columbus traffic attorneys have represented thousands of clients in Franklin County and surrounding areas facing traffic-related offenses.
 Cases we regularly defend include, for example:

 If you have been charged with any of the above traffic violations, are seeking driving privileges, or have other traffic-related legal questions, our Ohio traffic attorneys can help.